techidaily/site-desktop-recording/source/_posts/updated-real-time-recording-rivals-obs-and-shadowtoolkit.md

 OBS offers better editing options thanks to its built-in editor.
 Starting customizable transitions to real-time editing before broadcasting, OBS has different editing scopes tailor-made for gamers.
 On the contrary, ShadowPlay has very limited editing options as the main focus is on recording only.
 But if we talk about true video editing, both applications are still underdeveloped on this front.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 3\.
 Alternative Way To Record Games

 If you are looking for a premium gameplay recording software, we recommend Wondershare Filmora.
 Filmora is a perfect combination of [screen recorder](https://tools.techidaily.com/wondershare/filmora/download/) and professional video editor.
 In comparison to OBS or ShadowPlay, Filmora has better features and options in terms of editing.
 You can record your gameplay as well as webcam in overlay for professional recording.
 You can add video effects as well as audio effects to make the video more appealing.
 Here are the steps to record gameplay with Filmora.